Dasync/AsyncEnumerable/README.md

 of useful extension methods, like `ForEachAsync`.

-When you create an 'enumerable', you create a factory that produces 'enumerators', i.e. you can enumerate though a collection many times.
+When you create an 'enumerable', you create a factory that produces 'enumerators', i.e. you can enumerate through a collection many times.
 On the other hand, creating an 'enumerator' is needed when you can through a collection only once.

 Consider these 2 scenarios: